Update – 20 December 2024

 Refer to Annex I to see all commodities and related products – EUR-Lex

-Risk levels for countries are being assessed
+Risk classification of countries are being assessed